ChrisKellFSD/full-snack-receipes/README.md

     ![comment section](media/images/comments.JPG)
     ![comment section](media/images/comment-approval.JPG)

+    **As a user I can comment on recipes so that interact with fellow users**

 - #### Likes / Comments view
     - A user who is logged in has the ability to like a recipe.
 This will show up on the card for each recipe so each user can see how many likes it has received.
-    - Having a favourite recipes page of recipes tha the user has liked is a feature to be implemented in the future
+    - Having a favourite recipes page of recipes that the user has liked is a feature to be implemented in the future
     - The total amount of comments will also show up at the end of each recipe like in the below image.

     ![like recipe](media/images/like.JPG)